kevinolega/callcentertrainingtips/_posts/2016-07-18-job-application-reality.md

 It takes me 16 interviews before I can find a company who has an opening that matches my skills and at the same time will have an offer that matches what I want.

-Often, after several rejections we feel down and think that there’s something wrong with us.
+Often, after several rejections, we feel down and think that there’s something wrong with us.

 If you’re the kind of person who tries to learn and improve that’s usually not the case.